blocto/fcl-swift/README.md

 ### Building your own wallet provider

-- Declare a wallet provider type and conform the protocol [WalletProvider](./Sources/FCL-SDK/WalletProvider/WalletProvider.swift)
+- Declare a wallet provider type and conform the protocol [WalletProvider](./Sources/FCL-SDK/WalletProvider/WalletProvider.swift).
-- If building a wallet involve back channel communication, Read the [wallet guide](https://github.com/onflow/fcl-js/blob/master/packages/fcl/src/wallet-provider-spec/draft-v3.md) first to build the concept of the implementation.
+- If building a wallet involve back channel communication, Read the [wallet guide](https://github.com/onflow/fcl-js/blob/master/packages/fcl/src/wallet-provider-spec/draft-v3.md) first to build the concept of the implementation and use method from `WalletProvider` to fulfill your business logic.

 Every walllet provider can use below property from `WalletProvider` to customize icon, title and description.
-Those info will be shown [here](#wallet-selection)
+Those info will be shown [here](#wallet-selection).
 ```
 var providerInfo: ProviderInfo { get }
 ```